Celebrity Big Brother (British series 5) racism controversy: Broadcast incidents

-On Tuesday, 16 January, an argument between Shetty and Goody erupted, seemingly over Oxo Cubes.
-Goody told Shetty that she was "no fucking princess here", "normal" and needed "a day in the slums", while Shetty told Goody that she needed etiquette classes and that her "claim to fame was [Big Brother]".
-Lloyd and O'Meara laughed throughout the exchange and, when the argument had abated, Lloyd said: "I think she should fuck off home. [...]
-Does that mean that I need elocution lessons, because she can't understand what I fucking say?
-She can't even speak English properly anyway."
+Tensions between the housemates reached a peak on 16 January during an argument over Oxo cubes.
+Goody told Shetty that she was "no fucking princess here" and said that she needed "a day in the slums".
+Shetty responded that Goody needed etiquette lessons and said that her "claim to fame was [Big Brother]".
+Lloyd and O'Meara laughed during the exchange, and afterwards Lloyd said that Shetty should "fuck off home".